Behaviour & Emotions

 Helping kids make friends

-Parents are rarely short on what to worry about on behalf of our children.
+Parents are rarely short on things to worry about on behalf of their children.
 A very sensitive button gets pushed when we are faced with the challenge of our child not having a friend, not being included in what their friends are doing, or not being all that good at being the sort of friend others want to play with.

 One thing parents can do too much of is ask questions which sound more like interrogations.